Skip to main content

 Watez has served in a number of leadership, hosting and moderator roles in Evansville.
 In his professional career, he served as the College Access Advisor Oakland City University, as well as Program Chair and Associate Professor Ivy Tech Community College, and adjunct faculty at the University of Evansville.
 For eight years, Watez co-hosted alongside the late Alice Weathers on two popular urban radio shows on WEOA radio 98.5: Drumbeat and And So It Goes.
 He’s also a former NAACP Education Committee Chairman, the Founding Board Secretary for the Evansville African American Museum, and twice served as the moderator for the Evansville Human Relations Mayor's Celebration of Diversity Awards Commission Annual Dinner.

-ABOUT THE PROGRAM
+ABOUT THIS PROGRAM

 The discussion will explore the historical roots of the Klan's presence in the region, its influence on local communities, and how these issues continue to resonate in modern Evansville and in modern times across all places.
 Panelists will also examine the role of faith-based organizations and leaders in combating racial injustice and fostering unity in a community torn by racial divisions.